-Judging by the tone of the explanatory materials of the Museum of Decorative Arts' new exhibition on postwar, prefab housing, “Bydliště: panelové sídliště (Residence: Prefab Estate),” the curators obviously knew they were stepping into a controversial subject in the Czech Republic: the Communist legacy concerning public housing.
+Judging by the explanatory materials of the Museum of Decorative Arts' new exhibition on postwar public housing: "Residence: Prefab Estate" (Bydliště: panelové sídliště), the curators obviously knew they were stepping into a controversial subject: the Communist legacy concerning public housing.

-From 1948 until the late-1980s, the Communist regime constructed millions of residential apartments in big and small towns around Czechoslovakia to help ease a post-World War II housing crisis that lasted, in one form or another, until the fall of Communism in 1989.
-The majority of these apartments were built as massive, freestanding blocks of multiple apartment units, stacked one on top of the other.
-The state construction companies made copious (and often indiscriminate) use of industrial, assembly-line techniques that emerged in the postwar years and relied heavily on prefab concrete panels as the main building material.
+From 1948 until the late-'80s, the Communist regime constructed millions of residential apartments in cities and towns around Czechoslovakia to help ease a post-World War II housing crisis that lasted until the fall of Communism in 1989.
+The majority of these apartments were built as massive, freestanding blocks of multiple units, stacked one on top of the other.
+The state-run building companies made copious (and often indiscriminate) use of industrialized construction techniques developed after World War II and relied heavily on prefab-concrete panels as the main material.

 And that’s where this exhibition steps in.

-The organizers seem to view themselves as a kind of tonic -- a needed corrective to balance out this mainly one-sided national narrative on Communist-era housing.
-While they concede that the prefabricated estates have many “resolute opponents,” at the same time they acknowledge the startling statistic that one in three Czechs still lives in these buildings (more than 20 years after the last one was built).
-And not only that, many residents are now reinvesting in their panel apartments and ensuring that these remain a significant part of the urban landscape.
-This speaks loads in favor of the buildings.
+The organizers seem to view themselves as a kind of tonic: a corrective to balance out the mainly one-sided, negative narrative on Communist-era housing.
+Sure, these prefabricated housing estates have lots of critics, the organizers argue, but the reality is one in three Czechs still lives in this type of building (more than 20 years after the last one was built).
+And not only that, many residents are reinvesting in their panel apartments, ensuring the buildings remain a significant part of the urban landscape for decades to come.

-In the words of the curators: “For this reason alone, it is necessary to learn to live with our heritage of prefabricated housing.
-In other words, we need to examine [the architecture] thoroughly to uncover its overlooked qualities, and also try to compensate for the deficiencies and weak points.”
+In the words of the curators: “It's necessary to learn to live with our heritage of prefabricated housing ...
+We need to examine the architecture thoroughly to uncover its overlooked qualities, and also try to compensate for the deficiencies and weak points.”

-The exhibition builds on the work of teams of researchers, who studied the most important prefab housing projects in the country, spanning all four decades from the end of the war to the fall of Communism.
-The researchers identified what they consider to be six distinct phases of prefab construction, with each phase characterized by specific political and economic factors, as well as changing technical developments in panel construction.
+The exhibition builds on the work of teams of researchers, who studied the most important prefab housing projects in the country.
+The researchers identified six distinct phases of prefab construction, each phase reflecting its own specific political and economic factors, as well as changes in building technologies.

 So, what's the verdict?

-I think the exhibition is largely successful.
-While not all of the six phases are supported equally well by the materials on hand -- and the various building periods don't always line up neatly with changing political and economic factors -- I (personally) learned a lot and will never look at these buildings in quite the same way again.
-I would never have guessed there might be a period historians would label the "Beautiful Phase" for these massive housing projects -- but beauty is in the eyes of the beholder, as they say, and they might just have a point here.
+I think the exhibition largely succeeds.
+While not all six phases are supported equally well, I learned a lot and will never look at these prefab buildings in quite the same way.
+I would never have guessed there might be a period historians would label the "Beautiful Phase" for these massive housing projects -- but beauty is in the eyes of the beholder, as they say.

 Archaic Phase (1945-50)

-The first period the curators identify lasted from the end of World War II until about 1950.
-In the immediate aftermath of the war, architects attempted to resurrect some of the basic tenets of interwar Functionalism (clean design, smaller scale, modern materials), but the Communist coup of February 1948 interjected a dose of uncertainty into this model, and the period’s legacy is not strong.
+The first period lasted from the end of World War II until about 1950.
+In the immediate aftermath of the war, architects attempted to resurrect some of the basic tenets of interwar Functionalism (clean design, smaller scale, modern materials), but the Communist coup of February 1948 interjected a dose of uncertainty into the model, and the period’s legacy is not strong.

-Starting from around 1950, architects came under heavy political pressure from the Soviet Union to follow the models and methods used there.
+Starting from around 1950, architects came under heavy political pressure from the Soviet Union to follow the models and methods used in Moscow.
 As the exhibitors put it: local architects were required to announce their allegiance to the new “joyful” and monumental architecture of “Soviet Socialist-Realism.”

-Socialist-Realism was a clear departure from interwar Functionalism, both in terms of the massive scale of the projects (see the photo of plans for Ostrava) and in the use of external decorative elements, such as reliefs on building facades, to glorify the accomplishments of workers and peasants in Communist society.
+Socialist-Realism was a clear departure from interwar Functionalism, both in terms of the massive scale of the projects (see the photo of plans for the city of Ostrava) and in the use of external decorative elements, such as reliefs on building facades, to glorify the accomplishments of the workers in Communist society.
 The death of Stalin in 1953 and the uncertainty that followed ultimately put an end to this relatively short-lived movement and not many Socialist-Realism projects were ever built.

 Pioneering Phase (1954-63)

-It was during this time, in 1954, that the country’s first full-panel-construction apartment block, labeled type G40, was completed, in the city of Gottwaldov (now Zlín, see photo), in the eastern part of the Czech Republic.
+It was during this time, in 1954, the country’s first full-panel apartment block was completed, identified as type "G40."
+It wasn't built in Prague, though, but rather in the eastern city of Gottwaldov (now Zlín, see photo).

 Now here's where the exhibition gets good (or jumps the shark, depending on your point of view):